RashidCodes/first-etl/README.md

 <br/>

 ## ```tests```
 This directory contains all tests for the project.
-I strongly suggest using TDD.
+Each test class must be context-specific i.e. all tests for the weather pipeline should have their own group of tests (test class).
+I strongly suggest using TDD in your pipeline development.
 Each function should be tested before it's implemented in any pipeline.
+This can be easily achieved by writing tests as you build the application.
 Tests pay dividends in the long run.

 <br/>

 ## ```pipelines```
 All pipelines are stored in this directory.
-Pipelines files should be context specific, for e.g. the weather pipeline is created in the ```weather_pipeline.py``` file.
+Pipeline files should be context specific, for e.g. the weather pipeline is created in the ```weather_pipeline.py``` file.

 <br/>